toobstar/toobstar.github.io/content/posts/2024-08-27_cloud_maturity.md

 ## Defining the S in SaaS

 To start with a simple definition though, an organisation may have a readily identifiable service which is their principle offering.
 Beneath the hood there may be many independent applications which operate together to enable the offering.
 A modern architecture known as [micro-services](https://en.wikipedia.org/wiki/Microservices) is commonly used which results in a proliferation of services and from a maturity point of view they could be at varying points along the maturity spectrum.
+Whether it makes sense to consider each micro-service independently or to consider them collectively will be context specific.
+Needless to say if a collective approach is taken the system is only as strong as the weakest link so scoring progress should recognise that.

 ## What are the attributes of a mature service?